-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 0 This Policy is not over and above the Core Strategy.
+SEA Objective effects, signif of effect (conside ficance of the effe f the effect in terr ect and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 0 This Policy is not over and above the Core Strategy.
 N/A To maintain and enhance the quality of landscapes and + + + This Policy is not over and above the Core Strategy.
 N/A townscapes To improve quality of surroundings + + + This Policy is not over and above the Core Strategy.
 N/A To conserve and where appropriate enhance the historic environment and cultural heritage + + + This Policy is not over and above the Core Strategy.
 N/A To improve air quality 0 0 0 This Policy is not over and above the Core Strategy.
 N/A To reduce the effect of traffic on the environment 0 0 0 This Policy is not over and above the Core Strategy.
 N/A To reduce contributions to climate change X X X This Policy is not over and above the Core Strategy.
 N/A To reduce vulnerability to climate change X X X This Policy is not over and above the Core Strategy.
 N/A To improve water quality X X X This Policy is not over and above the Core Strategy.
 N/A To provide for sustainable sources of water supply X X X This Policy is not over and above the Core Strategy.
 N/A To avoid, reduce and manage flood risk X X X This Policy is not over and above the Core Strategy.
 N/A